Interval Timer

 Frequently Asked Questions

-Select a preset (Tabata, HIIT, Circuit, etc.) or key in your own work time, rest time and rounds.
-Clicking the Apply Custom Settings option will require custom values, and then press Start.
-There is a timer, which will automatically switch to a green work phase and an amber rest phase and counts your rounds in the process.
+Select a preset (Tabata, HIIT, Circuit, etc.) or enter your own work time, rest time, and number of rounds.
+Click Apply Custom Settings if using custom values, then press Start.
+The timer automatically alternates between a green work phase and an amber rest phase while counting your rounds.

 Green ring = work phase.
 Amber ring = rest phase.
-The time has a WORK / REST badge that also makes it clear.
-When any phase is nearing 3 seconds to completion, the ring becomes red and a count down beep sounds to indicate that a switch is about to occur.
+A WORK / REST badge above the timer also indicates the current phase.
+When any phase reaches the final 3 seconds, the ring turns red and a countdown beep signals the upcoming switch.

-Why is this any different than the Tabata Timer?
+How is this different from the Tabata Timer?

 Is this interval timer free?

 Yes, completely free.
-No account, no download into an app, no subscription.
-Browse by using any browser be it on desktop, tablet or mobile.
-Arrange your work/rest/rounds and begin training right now.
+No account, no app download, and no subscription required.
+The timer works in any modern browser on desktop, tablet, or mobile.
+Set your work/rest/rounds and start training right away.